 Colder, darker climates increase alcohol consumption.
 That is, people living in cold regions of the world drink more alcohol.
-That’s in comparison to those who live in warmer regions.
+That’s compared to those who live in warmer regions.

 Researchers used data from several sources to study the geography of alcohol.
 They were largely from the World Health Organization (WHO) and the World Meteorological Organization (WMO).
 But they also used much data from other large, public sources.

 The study examined average temperatures and fewer daylight hours.
 It compared them to average per capita alcohol consumption.
-The researchers found a strong negative correlation between lower temperatures/fewer daylight hours and alcohol consumed.
+The researchers found a strong negative correlation between lower temperatures and fewer daylight hours and alcohol consumed.
 Thus, as temperature and daylight drops, consumption increases.

 The researchers note that drinking expands the width of warm blood vessels to the skin.
 Because our skin is full nerves, alcohol makes us feel warmer.
 Another reason for increased drinking may be that less light is depressing.
 Again, drinking makes us feel better.

 Drinking also varies by culture.
 And culture varies greatly from country to country.
 Thus, abstaition varies by country.
 See Abstaining from Alcohol: Abstainers, Teetotalers, or Non-Drinkers.